// Version 1.0 — Human-Agent Operating Framework

 The ritual that ends every Session.
 All completed Tasks written to the Codex.
 Progress is permanent.
 Carry-forwards noted.
 The world is saved — nothing is lost.

 Characters continue on scheduled tasks.
 Monitor thresholds.
 Prepare The Scroll.
-The Realm runs 24/7.
-The market moves while you sleep — and your crew is already responding.
+The Realm keeps running — your crew picks up where you left off and has updates ready when you return.

 A Realm where every action requires Player approval is a bottleneck.
 A Realm where Characters act without boundaries is dangerous.
 The tiers are the solution.